sjw1109/gmp_pro/ctl/suite/motor_control/pmsm/readme.md

 Period = \frac{120 \,MHz}{10\,kHz\times 2}=6000
 $$

-ADC Channel, ADCA for U phase, ADCB for V phase, ADCC for W phase
+ADC Channel, ADCA for U phase, ADCB for V phase, ADCC for W phase, all of them is high priority.

 | Signal | Peripheral | ADC Channel |
 | ------ | ---------- | ----------- |